Virgil135/LSEG_chatbot/README.md

 Recommended development environment is: Ubuntu 22+ with VSCode.

-## Step 1: setup the project directory structure (Only once)
+## Setup the project directory structure (Only once)
     Navigate to the desired location where you want to create the project directory and download the repository from Git:

  Ex: - ~/Virgil_Nedelcu/LSEG_chatbot/LSEG_chatbot

 ## Running app:
-  To start the application, you can either click on `Run Python File` within VSCode or open a terminal, navigate to the directory containing the .py file, and execute the following command: `python3 chatbot.py`
+  To start the application, you need to navigate to the directory containing the `chatbot.py` file `(LSEG_chatbot/LSEG_chatbot/chatbot.py)`.
+You can either click on `Run Python File` within VSCode or open a terminal and execute the following command: `python3 chatbot.py`

  After launching the application, a chatbot menu will appear, offering greetings, a list of stock exchanges, and an option to exit the application if desired.

  ** Important Note!
         When selecting an option from the stock exchange list, ensure that you use capital letters for the abbreviations.
 The input is not case-sensitive.
 Failure to do so will result in a message error and home menu will be displayed again.

     Ex:
         "Hello!
 Welcome to LSEG.
 I'm here to help you: